mfkrause/homebridge-people-x-pro/README.md

 Thanks to everyone who's helped contribute code, feedback and support.
 In particular:

--   [PeteLawrence](https://github.com/PeteLawrence/homebridge-people) - for the plugin which this one is forked from
+-   [PeteLawrence](https://github.com/PeteLawrence/homebridge-people) - for the original plugin
 -   [simont77](https://github.com/simont77/fakegato-history) - for the fakegato-plugin
 -   [wr](https://github.com/wr) - for adding in webhook support.
 -   [benzman81](https://github.com/benzman81) - for porting the plugin over to be a Platform and improving how ping and webhooks work together, and numerous other fixes.